aagvivius/call-duration-sales-insights/README.md

 # Call Duration and Sales Insights

+Data analysis project exploring the relationship between call duration and sales conversion in a real-world call center operation.

 ## 🧩 Business Context

 In a sales call center operation, each call represents a revenue opportunity.
 However, while an agent is engaged in a call, they are unable to attend new incoming customers.